website Skip to content

 Following the release of the Blue Planet Aquarium episode in 2018 that graphically showed the damage pollution was causing to our oceans and sea life,

-the initial reaction from the plastics industry was one of disappointment that they seemed to being blamed for all the pollution in the oceans.
+the initial reaction from the plastics industry was one of disbelief as they seemed to be getting the blame for all the pollution in the oceans!

 The Great Pacific Garbage Patch Hosts Life in the Open Ocean | Smart News| Smithsonian Magazine